Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 ## 5. LOC126069858 & AMELX

-This two regions have been extrated and analysed to investigate the signals identified by Campbell et al. but also by the genome-wide scan (i.e. 03.GWAS & 04.Selection-Differentiation-scan).
+These two regions have been extracted and analysed to investigate the signals identified by Campbell et al. but also by the genome-wide scan (i.e. 03.GWAS & 04.Selection-Differentiation-scan).

 **For LOC126069858**, the FST+DXY+muLD signal is nearby, but not inside the gene body.
 The bin 10 kb CM044048.1:14920001-14930000 overlap the edge of the gene, but can contain SNPs with the FST+DXY+muLD signal near to the gene.
 So no signal is detected directly inside LOC126069858.

 Inside the bin 10kb which overlap the beginning of the gene.
 The bin CM044048.1:14920001–14930000 contain 42 SNPs FST+DXY+muLD at 5%.
 The window is located between 14,920,064 and 14,922,466 so upstream of LOC126069858, which starts at 14,929,369.

 **For AMELX**, No SNP have been found for signal FST+DXY+muLD in AMELX region.
 In the large region AMELX CM044047.1:167.5–171.0 Mb, no SNP with FST+DXY+muLD signal is detected.
-However, simple and double signals qre detected :
+However, simple and double signals are detected :

 |**For top 5%** : | **For top 1%** :|
 |-----------------------|----------------------|